ibm-cloud-docs/appid/about.md

 Data that is stored in {{site.data.keyword.appid_short_notm}} is encrypted and persisted in a database cluster that is spread across availability zones.
 The data is also back up in a separate encrypted object storage.

 Because {{site.data.keyword.appid_short_notm}} is a regional service, it does not provide automated cross-regional failover or cross-regional disaster recovery.
 However, {{site.data.keyword.appid_short_notm}} does provide an [extensive API](https://us-south.appid.cloud.ibm.com/swagger-ui/#/){: external} that developers can use to manually synchronize their service configuration with another instance or instances of {{site.data.keyword.appid_short_notm}}.

+## Data separation and encryption
+{: #data-encryption}

+{{site.data.keyword.appid_short_notm}} stores and encrypts user profile attributes.
+As a multi-tenant service, every tenant has a designated encryption key and user data in each tenant is encrypted with only that tenant's key.

+{{site.data.keyword.appid_short_notm}} ensures that private information is encrypted before it is stored.
+{: note}